Uniswap/docs/docs/sdk/v3/overview.md

 Welcome to the V3 Uniswap Protocol SDK.
 To begin, we recommend looking at the [**Guides**](./guides/01-quick-start.md) and for deeper reference see the [**V3 SDK Github**](https://github.com/Uniswap/v3-sdk) repo.

+These docs will help you better understand how to use the SDK and integrate it into your application.

 # Alpha software

 The latest version of the SDK is used in production in the Uniswap Interface,